zerynth/docs/docs/4zp/4ZeroBox.md

 When not programming, external power supply it’s possible from 24 VDC, setting the JP1 jumper to E5V position.
 There is also a JST connector for LiPo 3.7/4.2V batteries with charger circuit integrated.

-**Note**
+!!! note
     The jumper JP1 select from USB or external 24 VDC power supply, but the switch to battery is done automatically.

 ### Connect, Register, Virtualize and Program

 The 4ZeroBox comes with a serial-to-usb chip on board that allows programming and opening the UART of the ESP32 module.
 The CH340 USB to UART chip is also connected to the boot pins of the module, allowing for a seamless virtualization of the device.

-**Note**
+!!! note
     **For Linux Platform**: to allow the access to serial ports the user needs read/write access to the serial device file.
-Adding the user to the group, that owns this file, gives the required read/write access:

--   **Ubuntu** distribution –> dialout group
--   **Arch Linux** distribution –> uucp group
+Adding the user to the group, that owns this file, gives the required read/write access: **Ubuntu** distribution –> dialout group; **Arch Linux** distribution –> uucp group.

 Once connected on a USB port, if drivers have been correctly installed, the 4ZeroBox device is recognized by Zerynth Studio.
 The next steps are: